 On October 25, 2016, the Supreme Court of Ohio handed down a merit decision in Antoon v.
-Cleveland Clinic Found., Slip Opinion No. 2016-Ohio-7432.
+Cleveland Clinic Found., 2016-Ohio-7432.
 In a unanimous (in this case 6-0) opinion written by Chief Justice O’Connor, the court held that Ohio’s medical malpractice statute of repose is constitutional, and applies to all causes of action, whether they have vested or not.
 Specifically, that means in this case, the plaintiffs’ claims are barred.
 While Justice Pfeifer concurred in judgment only, he called that “a minor point indeed.”
 He wrote a blistering dissent as to “everything else in the majority opinion.”
 Justice O’Neill heard the case when it was argued, but then recused himself about four months later.
 The information available on the public docket indicates the reason given as “employee of Cleveland Clinic Foundation in 2008.”
 The Clinic is a defendant in the case.
 The case was argued April 5, 2016.

 Key Statutes and Precedent

 Article I, Section 16 of the Ohio Constitution (All courts shall be open, and every person, for an injury done him in his land, goods, person, or reputation, shall have remedy by due course of law, and shall have justice administered without denial or delay.)

 R.C.
 2305.113 (1-year statute of limitations for medical malpractice actions; also sets forth provision for extending the statute by 180 days)

 R.C.
 2305.113 (C) (4-year statute of repose for medical malpractice actions: Except as to persons within the age of minority or of unsound mind as provided by section 2305.16 of the Revised Code, and except as provided in division (D) of this section (which provides a one year extension in circumstances not pertinent to this case) if both of the following apply: